MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/submission-checklist.md

 ---
 title: Prepare your store submission
-description: Describes the final steps before submitting your Microsoft Teams app to be listed on the store. ms.topic: how-to ms.localizationpriority: medium
+description: Describes the final steps before submitting your Microsoft Teams app to be listed on the store.
+Learn to validate your app package, compile testing instructions, and create your store listing details. ms.topic: how-to ms.localizationpriority: medium
 author: heath-hamilton